I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Both White Dove and Cloud Cover are warmer and creamier in comparison to SW Pure White.

-If you were thinking of color matching Pure White in Benjamin Moore paint, I strongly recommend you purchase a sample of the mixed Benjamin Moore formula before purchasing a full gallon.
+If you were thinking of color matching Pure White in Benjamin Moore paint, I strongly recommend you purchase a sample of the mixed Benjamin Moore formula before buying a whole gallon.

-Sometimes when you color match between paint manufacturers, the colors don’t come out exactly the same.
+Sometimes when you color match between paint manufacturers, the colors don’t come out precisely the same.
 This is because each brand uses different formulas to create its paint colors.

 In my honest opinion, I wouldn’t try to color match between manufacturers.
 I feel like each brand has so many amazingly gorgeous paint colors, that there is no real need.